LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/3_project.md

 ## Temporal patterns of human communication

-One of our primary areas of interest has been the temporal patterns of human communication.
-We have rigorously studied the temporal characteristics and delved into the aspect of reciprocity across various communication datasets.
-This analysis provides a profound understanding of how and when humans communicate, unraveling the patterns that define our social connectivities.
+We have studied the temporal characteristics and delved into the aspect of reciprocity across various communication datasets.
+This analysis provides an understanding of how and when humans communicate, unraveling the patterns that define our social connectivities.

 ## Group formation in collaboration datasets